Dynamically accelerating the power iteration with momentum: Acknowledgements

 \section{Acknowledgements}

 CA and SP are supported in part by NSF DMS-2045059 (CAREER).
 This material is based upon work supported by the NSF under DMS-1929284 while SP was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Numerical PDEs: Analysis, Algorithms and Data Challenges Program.
-SP would also like to thank Prof. Nilima Nigam for many interesting discussions that led to the formulation of this work.
+SP would like to thank Prof. Nilima Nigam for many interesting discussions that led to the formulation of this work.
+The authors would also like to thank the anonymous referees, whose thoughtful suggestions improved this manuscript.